music-encoding/guidelines/_guidelines-v3/11-editTrans/04-edittransAddDelOmissions/02-edittransAddDel.md

 The following example demonstrates the usage of {% include link elem="add" %} to mark up a note being added to an existing chord:

-{% include plainExample.html example="examples/editTrans/editTrans-sample225.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample225.xml" valid="true" %}
 The next example shows how {% include link elem="del" %} may be used to capture the information that two measures have been cancelled.
 As seen in this example, the **@rend** attribute is used to specify the method of deletion.

-{% include plainExample.html example="examples/editTrans/editTrans-sample226.xml" valid="false" version=page.version %}
+{% include mei example="editTrans/editTrans-sample226.xml" valid="false" %}
 Additional information for both elements may be specified using attributes.
 Whereas the
 **@hand** attribute marks responsibility for the textual change, the **@resp**